The Top Wedding Trends of 2021

 Custom Cocktails To-Go

 Limiting wait time is one benefit to this 2021 wedding trend.
-Your guests will be thrilled to grab a canned Moscow Mule or an adorable pre-made cocktail at your event.
-As pre-packaged beverage options are becoming more sophisticated, couples will create dedicated grab-and-go libation stations for guests.
-Ask your caterers about ways to supplement your custom, ready-to-drink cocktails, whether it includes a unique display of fresh mint leaves or citrus slices to help your guests with their to-go drinks.
+Your guests will be thrilled to grab a canned Moscow Mule or a mouthwatering, pre-made cocktail at your event.
+As pre-packaged beverage options are becoming more sophisticated, couples will create dedicated grab-and-go libation stations for guests in 2021.
+Ask your caterers about ways to supplement your custom, ready-to-drink cocktails, whether it includes a unique display of fresh mint leaves, citrus slices and even custom coasters to help your guests enjoy their to-go drinks.

 Just as the '90s is suddenly trending in fashion, fresh color palettes and prints are surging in popularity at weddings.
 In 2021, we forecast even more couples will infuse fresh, nature-driven hues and unexpected palettes into their wedding decor.